-Rising from the plateaux region of the Gaspé Peninsula, the Grande-Rivière flows for 60 kilometers across a series of mountains and into the Baie des Chaleurs, in the town of Grande-Rivière.
+Rising from the Gaspé highlands, the Grande-Rivière flows for 60 kilometers through a mountainous setting and empties into the Baie-des-Chaleurs in the municipality of Grande-Rivière.

-Known by the natives for millennia as the “Great Inland Road”, the Grande-Rivière saw the first European settlers arrive in the 17th century.
-In 1697, the Comte de Frontenac turned the area into a seigneury, later possessed by the British and the Jèrriais.
-Then, in 1919, Americans established the river’s first fishing club.
-Today, the river itself stands as a salmon ZEC controlled by the Société de gestion de la Grande Rivière.
-An area of about two kilometers, enclosed between sectors 2 and 3 of the river, is still privately owned today.
+Known to natives for millennia as the "great inland road", Grande-Rivière welcomed the first European settlers in the 17th century.
+In 1697, the Comte de Frontenac made it a seigneury, later owned by the British, the Jersey people and, in 1919, by Americans, who established a fishing club.
+Today, the river is a salmon-controlled zone managed by the Société de gestion de la Grande-Rivière.
+A two-kilometre stretch between sectors 2 and 3 of the river is privately owned.

-In addition to Atlantic salmon, the waters of the Grande-Rivière are home to brook trout.
+In addition to salmon, the waters of the Grande-Rivière are also home to brook trout.